-For Linux, the device name would probably be something like /dev/ttyS0 or /dev/ttyUSB0.
-You can also use the Windows format.
+You can also use the Windows format on Linux.
 COM1 is converted to /dev/ttyS0, COM1 is converted to /dev/ttyS1, and so on.
+Remember this would apply to a COM port on the motherboard or in a PCI slot.
+If USB is involved, the names would be different.